Xilinx/inference-server/docs/docker.rst

 In this case, you can build and save a new image that includes the models you want to serve.
 Depending on the platform, you may need to include other files as well that the platform runtime needs.
-As with the production image, this image may need to be :ref:`pushed to a registry server <Push to a registry>` for your use case.
+As with the production image, this image may need to be :ref:`pushed to a registry server <docker:push to a registry>` for your use case.

 Note that the command that the image will run can also be overridden at the command-line when starting the container.
 So if you only need access to files in the image, an alternative approach to building a new image is to mount the needed files as volumes when starting the container.